egaraganis/ororatech-thermal-anomaly-detector/analysis/thermal-anomalies-detection.md

 The **M13 band** of the VIIRS sensor, is a part of the mid-infrared or thermal infrared spectrum, which is sensitive to heat emmisions, as fire emmits strong radiation.
 Radiance is the measure of intensity of radiation emmited or reflected by a surface, measured in units *W/m²·sr·μm*.
 The Earth view radiance refers to the radiance detected by the satellite sensor as it looks down at Earth's surface.

 A **band** refers to a spacific range og wavelengths of the electromagnetic spectrum that a satellite sensor is designed to detect.
 Each band collects information about the Earth's surface and atmosphere by measuring the energy (radiance) within its wavelength range.
 In **M13** band's case, potential fire pixels (hotspots) are pixels where the “Earth view radiance” in the spectral region between 3.973 μm and 4.128 μm.
+To further **clarify** this, all pixels captured by the M13 band measure radiance in the spectral region of 3.973 μm to 4.128 μm because that is the band’s designed wavelength range.
+What distinguishes "potential fire pixels" (hotspots) is not that their radiance falls within this range—since all captured radiances are within it—but rather that they exceed a specific radiance threshold within this spectral region.
+This threshold indicates anomalously high energy, which is often associated with fires or hotspots.

 ## Idea